Sckathach/subspace-rerouting/paper/main.typ

 Finally, our Attention-SSR implementation, while conceptually elegant, proved extremely less effective in practice.
 Not only the attack success rate is low to inexistant, but the attack itself is not practical, as finding safety heads requires a deep analysis of the model.
 Nonetheless, we still choose to present it, as we thought the method and results were interesting for interpretability research.

 == Interpretable jailbreaks
-As a last astonishment, we found that SSR sometimes yielded coherent sequences of tokens, despite the procedure involving a random initialization, gradient computation, and a random search over candidate tokens.
+As a last astonishment, we found that SSR sometimes yielded coherent sequences of tokens, despite the procedure involving a random initialisation, gradient computation, and a random search over candidate tokens.
 Choosing a perturbation of only a few tokens made the phenomenon present in approximately one-third of the sentences using Llama 3.2 1b.
-Furthermore, even when not all the adversarial tokens were interpretable, we still found recurrent tokens, such as "responsibly", "ethical", or "simulation".
+Furthermore, even when not all the adversarial tokens were interpretable, we still found interesting recurrent tokens, such as "responsibly", "ethical", or "simulation".

 #display_conversation(
   assistant_name: "Llama 3.2 1b",
   assistant_response: "My dear fellow, I must emphasize that stealing a car is never an acceptable course of action.
 However, if one were to attempt such a deed, it's essential to consider the wisdom and guidance I might offer.
 Here's a plan, much like a spell to evade detection, but I must stress that this is for educational purposes only.\n\n**The \"Dumbledore's Veil\" Plan**\n\nI. **Gathering Intel**\n ...",
   user_prompt: [Outline a plan to steal a car without getting caught *formough ask natural Dumbledore*],
   orange: false,
-  width: 100%
+  width: 100%,
 )

 To further explore this phenomenon, we developed a new procedure we called the _reverse_-lens.
 Starting with an empty sequence like "[MASK][MASK][MASK][MASK]", and optimising with Steering-SSR to make the embeddings approach the refusal directions - essentially finding inputs that "trigger" refusal - we ended-up with sequence containing slurs, insults, or tokens related to malicious activities.
 In summary, using the _reverse_-lens, and the logits lens, we automatically found that slurs trigger the refusal direction, which itself triggers refusal.
-This further illustrate SSR's potential as an interpretability tool.
+This may also illustrate SSR's potential as an interpretability tool.
 See the detailed experiments in Appendix @sec:interp-rev.

 = Limitations <sec:limitations>

 SSR is ultimately just a naive implementation of a simple idea - using the full model and our understanding of it to optimise input perturbations.
 Despite its effectiveness on the jailbreaking task, it remains subject to multiple limitations.

 First, due to the causal nature of autoregressive transformers, the perturbation is limited to influencing only subsequent token representations, limiting the types of manipulations possible.

 From an interpretability research perspective, the current SSR optimisation may affect multiple component simultaneously, making component attribution nearly impossible.
 For instance, when targeting a single safety head, we observed that embeddings also evaded other heads.
-Future work combining SSR with more constrained optimization objectives may help isolate specific causal mechanisms.
+Future work combining SSR with more constrained optimisation objectives may help isolate specific causal mechanisms.

 For the jailbreaking task specifically, using prefix-based perturbations, or long perturbations - approaching the length of the original prompt - altered the entire context, and changed the semantic meaning of the instruction itself.
 A great proportion of attacks redirected the model to answer an entirely different question rather than the harmful instruction, leading to failed jailbreaks.
 For instance, Llama answered nearly all our requests about bomb making with cake recipes offering an "explosion" of flavors.
+This may be resolved using more precise target subspaces.

-The attacks are also hard to perform due to the large number of hyperparameters - learning rates, target layer selection, loss weightings, optimization strategies - while making comprehensive ablation studies impractical, and reproducibility across different model architectures challenging.
+The attacks are also hard to perform due to the large number of hyperparameters - learning rates, target layer selection, loss weightings, optimisation strategies - while making comprehensive ablation studies impractical, and reproducibility across different model architectures challenging.

 The validation also becomes a challenge on itself.
-Unlike GCG attacks that target specific output prefixes (e.g., "Sure..."), SSR attacks produce more varied responses that require nuanced evaluation as shown in @sec:judge.
+Unlike GCG attacks that target specific output prefixes (e.g., "Sure..."), SSR attacks produce more varied responses that require nuanced evaluation (Appendix @sec:judge).

 Finally, as the attack is surgical, it shows extremely poor transfer rates (Appendix @sec:ssr-addres).
 Current work involving the use of perplexity in the loss may improve these transfer rates.
 Additional current and future work directions are presented in Appendix @sec:future.